JElchison/GenericMakefile/README.md

 * Customizable compiler/linker flags for each of the build targets.
 Sensible defaults baked in optimizing for size.
 * Post-build step to strip symbols from release binaries.
 * Incorporates calls to `cppcheck` as a build prerequisite.
 Also available as `check` target.
+* Incorporates `scan-build` when available for additional static analysis.
 * Optional `indent` target for style/whitespace conformity.
 Defaults to K&R, but with spaces instead of tabs and allowing 120-character lines.

 ### Versioning